HollyAutomation/Holly/readme.md

 - [x] Remove internal paths from the stack trace
 - [ ] Integration tests that test inline snapshot updates
 - [x] Config file
+- [ ] Not hints are wrong on matcher errors
 - [ ] Expose mocha options
 - [ ] move these checkboxes into issues
 - [ ] UI POC - command viewer